hrishabhayush/pulse/README.md

 # Create .env file from example
 cp .env.example .env
 # Edit .env with your API keys and configuration

+# Deploy the server that can listen the calls
+ngrok http 5001

 # Run the backend server
 python twilio_integration.py